-These Frozen Coconut Oil and Blueberry Dog Treats are a fresh way for your pup to cool off this Summer!
-Bonus: they are super healthy for them, too!
+These Frozen Blueberry Coconut Oil Dog Treats are a fresh way for your pup to cool off this Summer.
+Plus, you can learn some other uses of coconut oil for dogs!

 made with this silicone mold